Are you frustrated tackling capital budgeting and improvement plans using outdated technology?

 Capital budgeting and improvement plans are all about projects requiring collaboration across multiple departments touching disparate systems such as budgeting, performance, reporting, and communications.
 Aligning on the optimum strategic capital projects, tackling budgeting, and tracking the performance of these capital projects can be unwieldy.

 With an integrated, cloud-based solution, you can send and receive capital planning proposals, track performance on capital projects, comment on key reports, and engage with stakeholders across multiple teams.
-Join our live webinar, to learn how you can:
+After this webinar, you will learn how you can:

 - Follow best practices for Capital Improvement and Capital Budgeting